cdelorme/system-setup/osx.md

     - Free Downloads: `Save Password`

 _You might be prompted ahead of time to do so, but the new auto-update feature is by default not disruptive and I recommend it._  I also find it annoying to have to enter my password for free downloads.

+- Accessibility
+    - Display
+        - uncheck `Shake mouse pointer to locate`

+_This is confusing, but with this setting enabled if you move your mouse rapidly back and forth it will suddenly grow enormous, which I found distracting._

 ### safari configuration